Kim Gordon – Girl In A Band

 Beautiful book and woman, strange.

-The Art of Doing – Camille Sweeney & Josh Gosfield
+The Art of Doing – have a vision, persevere, collaborate

-The Art of Doing was recommended here and there, so I put it on my list.
-The book turned out to be different than what I expected.
-Not in a negative way.
-I had expected a self-help book in the form of chapter by chapter advice.
-Instead, every chapter in the book shares 10 learning point from the achievements of high flyers in a wide variety of professions.
-The list of these person goes from author Stephen Dubner, tennis champion Martina Navratinova to soprano Anna Netrebko.
+The Art of Doing by Camille Sweeney & Josh Gosfield was recommended here and there, so I put it on my list.
+The book turned out to be different than what I expected—not in a negative way.
+I had expected a self-help book with chapter-by-chapter advice.
+Instead, every chapter shares 10 learning points from the achievements of high-flyers in a wide variety of professions.
+The list of these people goes from author Stephen Dubner to tennis champion Martina Navratinova to soprano Anna Netrebko.

 The Art Of Doing